thofma/TestingSFC.jl/README.md

 ## Using fiber products

-A normal subgroup induces a fiber product for an integral group ring, see Section 6.1.
-Assuming that one of the rings in the corner satisfy the Eichler condition, the SFC property can be reduced to the corners using the function `reduction`:
+A normal subgroup induces a fiber product for the integral group ring, see Section 6.1 of the paper.
+Assuming that one of the rings in the corner satisfies the Eichler condition, the SFC property can be reduced to the other corner using the function `reduction`:

 ```
 julia> G = small_group(48, 32);